 WAS security implementation; Authentication; Administrative security; Enabling security after profile creation; Secure System Administration; Administrative security; Secure processes; Federated repositories feature; J2EE Application Security (focus on); Security roles; J2EE security roles; J2EE container based security; Configuring application security; Handling security role mappings from Admin console; Securing J2EE components in practice; Web components: Web module; Securing EJBs; Security domains; Security domain scope; Multi-security domains; Tips for configuring default security; Extensible, layered security infra-architecture; J2EE security features compared; Authorization mechanisms; Java2 security; JAAS (Java Authentication and Authorization Service); External WAS security components; J2EE security the full picture explained; JACC - Java Authorization Contract for Containers; Simplified certificate and key management; SSL - Secure Sockets Layer; Security auditing.

-Classroom teaching.
+The course combines formal classroom teaching with numerous practical, hands-on sessions.
 This course is also available via the Virtual Classroom Environment service.

 |INFO SESSION ET INSCRIPTION|